Becoming a Member

 Here's how it works: we use a short term wait list and lottery system rather than a long term waitlist.
 A long term waitlist (everyone just waits their turn in line) was not a feasible solution because the wait became too long to make sense for pediatrics - children grow so fast!
 So, we changed to a short term list and lottery: We maintain a list for a few months at a time, and as space allows we accept a few patients from that list.
 The hard part is that we need to divert the remainder to one of the other great pediatric clinics in Portland.
 This is difficult for us, too, so please be understanding.

-Here's why we chose this: it has shortened the average wait time from several years to around 1-3 months, which enables us to begin care while a newborn is still a newborn (or at least much closer to it, depending on how early you contact us and how busy we are).
+Here's why we chose this: it has shortened the average wait time from several years to less than 12 months, which enables us to begin care while a newborn is still a newborn (or at least much closer to it, depending on how early you contact us and how busy we are).
 And for families who don't make the lottery, it enables them to move on sooner and begin forming a long term care relationship with another provider rather than disrupting that care midway through.
-There will be no more waiting and wondering for an indeterminate amount of time when you're going to get that call.

 We hope we get the chance to meet you!
 The brief application tells us how to contact you and whether we're in network with your insurance.
 It also helps to hear a little bit about why you're interested in our clinic and how you heard about us.
 We value diversity and do not discriminate based on age, sexual orientation, race, income, religion, etc. The information you provide is only used to contact you about your request, we do not use or share it for marketing purposes.